 Incremental searches begin before the user has finished typing the search string.
 As each character of the search string is typed, Readline displays the next entry from the history matching the string typed so far.
 An incremental search requires only as many characters as needed to find the desired history entry.
 To search backward in the history for a particular string, type C-r.
 Typing C-s searches forward through the history.
 The characters present in the value of the isearch-terminators variable are used to terminate an incremental search.
 If that variable has not been assigned a value, the ESC and C-J characters will terminate an incremental search.
+C-g will abort an incremental search and restore the original line.
 When the search is terminated, the history entry containing the search string becomes the current line.